ying-tang/help-documentation/_commontech/Instance_Resize.md

 It's very likely that if you attempt to initiate a new resize the same error will occur again.
 In that case, we suggest a different approach.
 If your cluster has block storage enabled, we suggest the following steps:

-    Shut down the target VM.
+1. Shut down the target VM.
-    Take a snapshot of the target VM with nova image-create.
+2. Take a snapshot of the target VM with `nova image-create`.
-    Make a volume from that snapshot using cinder create --image-id <SNAPSHOT UUID>.
+3. Make a volume from that snapshot using `cinder create --image-id <SNAPSHOT UUID>`.
-    Delete the snapshot with openstack image delete or glance image-delete.
+4. Delete the snapshot with OpenStack `image delete` or `glance image-delete`.
-    Boot a new VM from the volume with nova boot --boot-volume.
+5. Boot a new VM from the volume with `nova boot --boot-volume`.

 If you want to retain the same IP addresses you can:
  1. Get the port UUID of the volume booted VM using: